s3nmith/power-reduction-C/README.md

 ### The Problem We Hit

-Our original script used `userspace` governor for frequency scaling:
+Our original script used `userspace` governor for frequency changes:

 ```bash
 sudo cpupower frequency-set -g userspace